Jason10897/IBM-Data-Science-Capstone-Coursera/README.md

 6. Capstone Project
 <br>This folder contains the code, report and presentation of the Capstone Project for the course.
 <br>01.
 Final Assignment - Introduction, Business Problem.pdf
 <br> - Contains a summary about the selected Capstone Project problem statement.
+This is the first part of the assignment for the fourth week of the course.
 <br>02.
 Final Assignment - Data.pdf
 <br> - Contains a summary about the data for the Capstone Project.
+This is the second part of the assignment for the fourth week of the course.
+<br>03.
+Final Assignment - London Neighborhood Clustering.ipynb
+<br> - Contains the code for the Capstone Project.
+This is the first part of the assignment for the fifth week of the course.
+<br>05.
+Final Assignment - Report.pdf
+<br> - Contains the final report for the Capstone Project.
+This is the second part of the assignment for the fifth week of the course.
+<br>06.
+Final Assignment - Presentation.pdf
+<br> - Contains the final presentation for the Capstone Project.
+This is the third part of the assignment for the fifth week of the course.

 Note: GitHub may not be able to render a Jupyter Notebook in one go, so kindly reload it a few times to view the Notebook, if it does not load the first time around.